 For some tokens - like Lido’s stETH which is tied to the value of ETH - these token rebases occur on a daily basis to keep the price consistent with the underlying asset.
 So you might end up with more or less tokens due to these daily rebases.

 Unsurprisingly, the IRS hasn’t yet issued specific guidance on token rebases.
 However, they do have guidance on stock splits - which are a similar event in traditional markets.
 A stock split happens when a company splits existing shares into further shares to increase liquidity and the IRS does not view this as a taxable event.
 In other words, you might have more shares, but those shares have the same value.
 It would be reasonable to assume token rebases would be seen in a similar way.

 From here, Koinly will identify your different crypto transactions and apply the relevant taxes.
-Your data should be labelled automatically, but if it isn’t you can tag your DeFi transactions as a loan interest, received from pool or a reward for deposits.
+Your data should be labeled automatically, but if it isn’t you can tag your DeFi transactions as a loan interest, received from pool, or as a reward for deposits.
 For withdrawals, you can tag your DeFi transactions as cost, interest payment or sent to pool.

 We give you complete control over how conservative you’d like to be with your crypto tax reporting.
 In our settings, you can choose whether to realize gains on liquidity transactions, whether to treat other gains as capital gains, and whether to treat transfer fees as disposals.

 Once your transactions are imported, Koinly will calculate your crypto taxes for you.
 All you need to do is head over to the tax reports page, where you’ll see a simple summary of your crypto taxes.
 Below this, you’ll find a variety of tax reports you can download and submit to the IRS.
 This includes Form 8949 and Schedule D for crypto capital gains and Schedule 1 for crypto income.
 Koinly also offers tax reports for tax apps like TurboTax and TaxAct.